dkwagner/smache/README.md

 ## Why was this built?

-As an expirement.
+As an experiment.
 Turns out it works.

 Here's why developement has continued: